Zewo/Zewo/README.md

 ### Deploying to Heroku

-Now the most fun part.
-Deploying your app to production.
+Now the best part, deploying your app to production.
 For this we'll use [Heroku](https://www.heroku.com) which is a cloud PaaS (Platform as a Service).
 Heroku is great specially because it's extremely easy to use and for this example you won't have to spend a dime.
 So if you don't have a Heroku account [sign up for free](https://signup.heroku.com).
 After signing up check out the instrunctions to download and install the [heroku command line](https://devcenter.heroku.com/articles/heroku-command-line).

 ⚠️ You just need to go to the part where you do `heroku login`.
 The part where you create your app is what we'll do here. 😉